Michaelangel007/d2_cheat_sheet/README.md

    * Rune chest dropping and farming info
    * Hover/touch rune header for rune instructions
  * Sortable runeword table
-   * Defaults to `Owned` to see only the runewords you can make with the runes you own
+   * Defaults to `Owned` to see only the runewords you can make with the runes you "own"
    * Minimum runeword level
    * Color coded offense and defense stats in runewords
    * Alternating runeword background row colors for readability
  * Complete FCR, FHR, and FBR breakpoints
  * Collapsible tables
-    * Can collapsible most of the tables, click on the `-` or `+` button in the top right of the tables (new in v1.18)
+    * Can collapse most of the tables, click on the `-` or `+` button in the top right of the tables (new in v1.18)
     * Click on "Collapse" / "Expand" to collapse/expand all tables (new in 1.31)
  * Act II Mercs
  * Area Levels